 One way to streamline operations is to implement lean management principles.
 This involves identifying and eliminating waste in your processes to improve efficiency and reduce costs.

 You can also automate repetitive tasks and use technology to improve communication and collaboration among team members.

 Outsourcing non-core activities can also help reduce costs and free up resources.
-This can include outsourcing tasks such as payroll, accounting, or IT support to third-party providers.
-By doing this, you can focus on your core competencies and allocate resources to areas where you can add the most value.
+This can include outsourcing payroll, accounting, or IT support to third-party providers.
+Doing this lets you focus on your core competencies and allocate resources to areas where you can add the most value.